jina-ai/finetuner/docs/get-started/how-it-works.md

 Finetuner employs self-supervised learning approach to apply random augmentation on your data and generate two/multiple Views of your data.
 These Views can be considered as positives to each other.
 It should be noted that self-supervised approach needs huge amount of training data.
-We will postpone rolling this feature out until we prove it's effectiveness.
+We have postponed rolling this feature out until we have proven its effectiveness.
 ````

 ## Step 3: Tuning in the cloud